 Derek Gillard’s website includes a longer version of this article and the full texts of all the Hadow Reports and the Plowden Report.

 Derek Gillard taught in primary and middle schools in England for more than thirty years, including eleven as a head teacher.
 He retired in 1997 but continues to write on educational issues for Forum magazine and his own website.

-How to cite this article: Gillard, D. ‘The Hadow Reports: an introduction’, the encyclopaedia of informal education, www.infed.org/schooling/hadow_reports.htm.
+How to cite this article: Gillard, D. ‘The Hadow Reports: an introduction’, The encyclopedia of pedagogy and informal education, www.infed.org/schooling/hadow_reports.htm.

 © Derek Gillard 2006